-- Draw on educational background to assist the student and mentoring journeyperson in completing the Special Project Proposal Template to ensure meaningful learning, academic rigour and compliance with the school division's and the Conseil des écoles fransaskoises/school's Administrative Procedure/Policy for Special Project Credits. - Ensure project is designed to meet the needs of the individual student and the learning is sufficiently different from provincial courses and locally-developed courses. - Facilitate approval process prior to the student beginning the work. - Ensure the project mentor understands their role.
+- Draw on educational background to assist the student and project mentor in completing the Special Project Proposal Template to ensure meaningful learning, academic rigour and compliance with the Education Organization's school's administrative procedure for Special Project Credits. - Ensure the project is designed to meet the needs of the individual student and the learning is sufficiently different from provincial courses and locally developed courses. - Facilitate approval process prior to the student beginning the work. - Ensure the project mentor understands their role. - Monitor the student's progress by communicating with the student and mentor (as established in the completed Special Project Proposal Template).

-- Monitor the student's progress by communicating with the student and mentor (as established in the completed Special Project Proposal Template). - Determine a final mark of SG based on mentor assessment and own evaluation of student work submitted (Note: The mentor would be contributing to student evaluation based on expertise in the project area.
+- Determine a final mark of SG based on mentor assessment and own evaluation of student work submitted (Note: The mentor would be contributing to student evaluation based on expertise in the project area.
 The supervising teacher may lack background in the project area but would assess student and mentor submitted evidence (e.g., final project presentation, journal entries, video documentation) of achievement of project outcomes). - Submit a final mark of SG to the principal for sign off and addition to student official mark record, accompanied by a copy of the student's completed Special Project proposal.
 Refer to Form 8.1 Secondary Level Non-Academic Courses - New Mark Addition. - Sign the completed Special Project Proposal Template.

-Program Mentor:
+Project Mentor: